FastaLaPasta/FastaLaPasta/README.md

 </div>

 <h2>About me</h2>
 Hi, i'm Sasha Boulgone, a 🇫🇷 computer student.
-Full-Stack dev autodidacte, Stocks and algo fanatic.
+Full-Stack dev self-taught Stocks and algo fanatic.
 Passionate about, web, AI and obviously algos.🤔

 <br>I'm also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
 Like this page who has been created thanks to